dvreeze/ocp-java-17-learning/doc/chapter08-lambdas-and-functional-interfaces.md

 to make that intention clear to the compiler (and readers of the code), leading to a compilation error if the interface is not a functional interface.

+For the exam it is important to think about the following: when asked which interfaces are valid functional interfaces, check not only the functional interface requirements, but first check whether the interface is by itself a valid interface.

 ### Using method references

 Functional interfaces can always be instantiated with a lambda, but sometimes it is more convenient to replace the lambda